MiyukiNozomi/Miyuki-s-Java-IDE/README.md

 # You want to know something?
-well, i didn't wanted to show this here, because when i made this project i was still learning about code Editors, and Stuff, but yeah, i still added this here, because i wanted to show how my evolution in Code Editors, if you want to see the current Code Editor that i am working right now, see the "Netune Editor".
+well, i didn't wanted to show this here, because when i made this project i was still learning about code Editors, and Stuff, but yeah, i still added this here, because i wanted to show my evolution in development of Code Editors, if you want to see the current Code Editor that i am working right now, see the "Netune Editor".